ilbers/isar/doc/user_manual.md

  - `DEBIAN_DEPENDS` - Debian packages that the package depends on

 Have a look at the `example-raw` recipe to get an idea how the `dpkg-raw` class can be used to customize your image.
+Note that all files you install will be owned by "root:root".
+If you want to change that, call chown in the postinst script.

 ## Isar Cross-compilation